Global Principles on National Security and the Right to Information (the Tshwane Principles)

-You can download the Principles in Arabic (pdf), French, German, , Mandarin (pdf), Portuguese, Serbian, and (booklet PDF).
+You can download the Principles in Arabic (pdf), Dari, French (booklet PDF), German, , Mandarin (pdf), Polish, Portuguese, Serbian, and (booklet PDF).
 These translations have not yet been finalized, and we welcome your comments.

 You can download the Principles in Word , and in booklet format here.